markand/irccd/doc/src/irccd.conf.md

 Note: spaces are completely optional.

-Options that have a default value are optional and can be omitted.

 # Identifiers

 Some sections require an identifier (specified as id) as parameter.
 They must be